 But these events require physical effort, causing some employees to think they are not able to participate.

 Perceived ability is as important as actual ability.
-Most CSR opportunities aren’t really that hard.
+Most CSR opportunities aren’t that hard.
 However, if people think they are hard, then they will be less likely to do them.

 For this reason, when our corporate partners want to do a “step challenge” we help them do it without calling it a “challenge”.

-The word “challenge” means something hard and therefore increases the perceived difficulty of something that’s actually very easy.
+The word “challenge” means something hard and therefore increases the perceived difficulty of something that’s very easy.

 Instead, we recommend that companies emphasize how Charity Miles is easy: You don’t need to be a runner or cyclist.
 All you need to do is walk through your day to make an impact.